dsikar/jsoknit/README.md

 }
 ```

-The Jsoknit interface is defined at the embedded software level.
-The interface definition is returned in reply to a _libdef_ string sent to the embedded device.
+The Jsoknit definition is returned in reply to a _libdef_ string sent to the embedded device.
 Sending JSON strings to the device, such as "{"id":1}", "{"id":2}" and "{"id":3}", would generate actions such as describe in the label attributes.

 Once a jsoknit enabled device receives a libdef request, it returns a JSON